 There are countless plugins and services for automated backup to choose from, based on the supported schedule, speed and ease of use, security and space where the data is saved, and other categories you (should) care about.

-Let’s now return to the the main question posed: Which practice is better and worth adopting?
+Let’s now return to the the main question posed: Should you go with manual backup or automatic backup?
 There is firm evidence that suggests that in the Manual vs Automatic battle, Automatic backup wins:

 - It’s fast: With time being one of the most precious resources today, the fact that automatic backups are very time-saving is pretty notable and should catch your eye.
 All you have to do is plan your schedule in advance just once, and then the system takes care of the rest.
 You no longer need to remember to backup time after time after time.